rosell-dk/htaccess-capability-tester/README.md

 $testResult = $hct->customTest($customTestDef);
 ```

-Btw: You can put more tests into the "runner" (perhaps I should rename to "tests"?) property.
-If the first test is inconclusive, it will continue to the next.
+Btw: You can put more tests into the "tests" property.
+If no rules match in the first test, it will continue to the next test.

 ## Installation